ThePurpleClub/home/README.md

 Publish articles directly from Google Drive to your blog with React JS.
 Simple setup with no transpiling.

 Live demo will be out soon on my site!
+My site will be about raptors and birds!

 ### Features:
 - A dynamic site, but no backend to manage, no database, no server, no hosting & no maintenance